 Competition Eligibility

 - Click the “Apply Here!” button to submit a link (YouTube, Vimeo, Facebook, etc.) to a video recording of the applicant performing the required musical selections with live rhythm section, play-along recording or metronome.
 Please ensure the video is viewable without a login.
 For the most privacy, we recommend YouTube “unlisted” privacy settings.
-Do not e-mail video files.

 High School Division